lukecav/awesome-wp-speed-up/README.md

 * [GhostBird WP](https://wordpress.org/plugins/ghostbirdwp/) - The WordPress performance and security plugin for humans.
 * [NitroPack](https://wordpress.org/plugins/nitropack/) - A site performance optimization plugin.
 * [ezCache](https://wordpress.org/plugins/ezcache/) - EzCash is an easy and innovative cache plugin that will help you significantly improve your site speed.
+* [Splendid Speed](https://wordpress.org/plugins/splendid-speed/) - Splendid Speed is a all-in-one WordPress performance plugin that removes the need to know the ins and outs of web performance by communicating clearly to you what each of the options do, in a way anyone would understand.

 ## Object Caching Plugins
 * [WP Redis](https://wordpress.org/plugins/wp-redis/) - For sites concerned with high traffic, speed for logged-in users, or dynamic pageloads, a high-speed and persistent object cache is a must.